Cuvette Centrale

 The Cuvette Centrale (French: "Central Basin") is a region of forests and wetlands in the Democratic Republic of the Congo.
 Some definitions consider the region to extend into the Republic of the Congo as well.
-The Cuvette Centrale lies in the center of the Congo Basin, and is bounded on the west, north, and east by the arc of the Congo River.
+It lies in the center of the Congo Basin, bounded on the west, north and east by the arc of the Congo River.

 Description

 A lake covered the region during the Pliocene epoch, which was gradually filled with sediments, and the surface of the basin is very flat.
-Slow-moving tributaries of the Congo, including the Lopori, Maringa, Ikelemba, Tshuapa, Lomela, and Lokoro, drain westwards.
+Slow-moving tributaries of the Congo, including the Lopori, Maringa, Ikelemba, Tshuapa, Lomela and Lokoro, drain westward.

-The region lies on the Equator, and the climate is tropical and humid.
+The region lies on the equator, where the climate is tropical and humid.
 Rainfall averages 2,000 mm annually.

 The Eastern Congolian swamp forests extend along the Congo River and its chief tributaries, and cover wide areas in the western portion of the Cuvette Centrale.
 These swamp forests are seasonally or permanently flooded.
 The Central Congolian lowland forests extend across the remaining portion of the region.
 The swamp forests are home to endangered species of megafauna, including lowland gorillas and forest elephants.

 Climate change

 In 2017, it was discovered that 40% of the Cuvette Centrale wetlands are underlain with a dense layer of peat, which contains around 30 petagrams (billions of tons) of carbon.
-This amounts to 28% of all tropical peat carbon, and it is also equivalent to carbon contained in all the forests of the Congo Basin.
-In other words, while this peatland only covers 4% of the Congo Basin area, its carbon content is equivalent to all the trees over the other 96%.
-Back then, it was also estimated that if all of that peat burned, the atmosphere would absorb the equivalent of 20 years of current United States carbon dioxide emissions, or three years of all anthropogenic CO_{2} emissions.
+This amounts to 28% of all tropical peat carbon, equivalent to the carbon contained in all the forests of the Congo Basin.
+In other words, while this peatland only covers 4% of the Congo Basin area, its carbon content is equal to that of all trees in the other 96%.
+It was then estimated that if all of that peat burned, the atmosphere would absorb the equivalent of 20 years of current United States carbon dioxide emissions, or three years of all anthropogenic CO_{2} emissions.